Topakk

 Topakk, internationally known as Triggered, is a 2023 Philippine action thriller film directed by Richard Somes from a screenplay he co-wrote with Jimmy Flores and Will Fredo.
-It stars Arjo Atayde, Julia Montes and Sid Lucero.
+It stars Arjo Atayde and Julia Montes.
 The film was first screened at the 78th Cannes Film Festival in May 2023 and premiered at the 76th Locarno Film Festival in Switzerland in August 2023.
-The film was released theatrically in the Philippines on December 25, 2024, as part of the 2024 Metro Manila Film Festival.
+The film was theatrically released in the Philippines on December 25, 2024, as part of the 2024 Metro Manila Film Festival.

 Premise

 An ex-special forces operative (Arjo Atayde) who suffers from post-traumatic stress disorder, attempts to save a woman (Julia Montes), whose life is being pursued by a corrupt police death squad working for a drug cartel.